-Self-directed community supports and employment are services must be identified in the member's service plan developed by the member's case manager or CBCM.
+Self-directed community supports and employment are services must be identified in the member's service plan developed by the member's case manager, CBCM, or integrated health home care coordinator.
 Transportation may be covered for members from their place of residence and the employment site as a component of this service and the cost may be included in the rate.

 The following are examples of supports a member can purchase to help the member live and work in the community:

 - · Career counseling

 - Career preparation skills development

 - Cleaning skills development

 - Cooking skills development

 - Grooming skills development

 - Job hunting and career placement

 - Personal and home skills development

 - Safety and emergency preparedness skills development

 - Self-direction and self-advocacy skills development

 - Social skills development training

 - Supports to attend social activities

 - Supports to maintain a job

-- Time and money management
+- · Time and money management

 - Training on use of medical equipment

 - Utilization of public transportation skills development

 - Work place personal assistance

-Members (or guardians) who have chosen the self-direction program must be willing to take on the responsibility of employee supervision and training.
-Members or their guardians must review all timecards to ensure accuracy and work with their case manager, CBCM, and ISB to budget services.
+Members(or guardians) who have chosen the self-direction program must be willing to take on the responsibility of employee supervision and training.
+Members or their guardians must review all time cards to ensure accuracy and work with their case manager, CBCM, or integrated health home care coordinator, and ISB to budget services.
 If a member is not satisfied with the work of their employee, they have full authority to terminate them as a provider of services.